 While it is fantastic advice, have you ever wondered why you shouldn’t argue with a narcissist?
 Why are they allowed to throw tantrums and say horrible things while you’re expected to remain indifferent to their abuse?

 There are three reasons why arguing with a narcissist is a horrible idea.
 First, narcissists gain pleasure from hurting other people, so they’re willing to argue until they win.
-Second, narcissists have low neuroticism.
+Second, narcissists have high neuroticism.
 Third, narcissists need to argue in order to protect their falsified identity.

 It is really important that you build a solid foundation of knowledge about narcissistic abuse because in all honesty, having the ability to identify narcissistic behavior patterns isn’t always enough.
 Their manipulative and destructive nature isn’t going to cease to exist simply because you’re knowledgeable about narcissism and narcissistic abuse.